Scott Hastie: Life and work

 Given the growing cross-cultural interest in his work, a new more substantial and comprehensive edition of his work: Angel Voices was brought forward for publication in 2014.
 "Angel Voices is Scott Hastie's fourth and most significant collection of poetry to date, providing definitive evidence of his evolved voice and enlightened philosophy."

 More recently, his poetic output has been re-edited and consolidated into the spiritually themed landmark collection threads, already widely translated and released to international acclaim in 2016.
 "Via an invisible gilded chain of perception, Scott Hastie generously leads us through an enthusiastic re-invention of the possibilities of new experience.
 His inspired words bestride the world with such ease, touching the deepest sensibilities of human beings everywhere."

 A new collection, Pranic Poetry, Scott’s first for nearly four years, was finally published in March 2020.
 Seemingly always destined to be released at the very beginning of the Coronavirus pandemic, it really struck a chord with readers all around the world.
 Hence the accelerated release of his first fully retrospective collection Timeless: the best of Scott Hastie’s poetry 1990–2020 and its companion volume Splinters of Light: quotations from the poetry of Scott Hastie.
-The planned publication of both these titles soon being advanced by six months, into the Autumn of the same year, to help satisfy the ever-accelerating international demand for his work.

 "It is at times like these that we need the fairest glimpses of hope, rejuvenation and a deeper understanding of the potential to realize our very best - especially in the face of such on-going adversity.
 Perhaps this is why Scott Hastie’s poetry achieves such an impact and is so well received around the world.
 Scott Hastie’s writing inspires such clarity of thought, perception and heartfelt compassion for the emotional rainbow that is the human spectrum of existence, shedding multitudes of color and light where otherwise there might have only been storms, darkness, sorrow and pain, all without any real hope of joy and redemption.”

 "Timeless is surely an appropriate trademark for some highlights of Scott Hastie’s body of work to date.
 After all, he has produced some of the most gallant and elegant poetry of the 20th & 21st Centuries."